 Spotting the signs of financial abuse by a spouse or partner

-On Behalf of | Jan 13, 2020 | divorce
+On Behalf of | Jan 13, 2020 | Divorce

 Seven out of 10 millennial women say their partner has used money to try to control or manipulate them during the time they have been together, according to a survey by a financial wellness website.